Boon-Jun/CS3245-HW4/README.txt

 == References ==

-Forums on IVLE - Compare Search Results python's heapq documentation and source code - Helps us understand the nlargest method CS3245 lecture note 7 for the indexing and search algorithm for VSM
+Forums on IVLE - Compare Search Results
+CS3245 lecture notes for the indexing and search algorithm Stack Overflow for Lesk Algorithm